Fermes/yolov3-mxnet/README.md

 A yolov3 simple implementation in MXNet, based on version 1.2.0 and cuda 9.0(optional), python3.
 Works on Windows and Ubuntu 16.04.

+## Detect Performance is not good.
+And the Loss Function is for reference only.
+This project is still semi-finished, sorry.
+## Working......

 ## Table of Contents
 - [yolov3-mxnet](#yolov3-mxnet)
   * [Paper](#paper)